 First, we have the following:

-kind: pipeline name: Default
+version: v0 kind: pipeline name: Default

 Then, we start by defining the steps in the

-Each step defined in the pipeline is a docker container that gets executed.
-For each step, the CI pipeline will create a new docker container, mount your code in the current working directory as a volume, and execute the commands defined in the
+Each step defined in the pipeline is a container that gets executed.
+For each step, the CI pipeline will create a new container, mount your code in the current working directory as a volume, and execute the commands defined in the

-This way, you can execute any command in the docker container that is required to build your application.
+This way, you can execute any command in the container that is required to build your application.

-Additionally, because each step is a docker container, you can also mention certain steps of your application to deploy your website upon successful completion.
+Additionally, because each step is a container, you can also mention certain steps of your application to deploy your website upon successful completion.
 Each step will only execute if the previous step has exited with a success status code (a zero status code), so your applications will only be deployed if all previous steps have completed successfully.

 You can also use these steps to get alerts and notifications in case your build fails, by defining a step that will provide you with status updates, (for example, on Slack) when your application is deployed.